michael105/totp/README.md

  -q N[h|m]     : quit after N seconds (minutes, hours) -n source     : use ntpc time, source one of a,c,f,g,m
                  (apple,cloudflare,facebook,google,microsoft)
-                 microsoft will crash or point to apple - type jicrosoft or icrosoft instead -z            : display tokens with dzen2
+                 microsoft might crash or point to apple(!) - type (j)icrosoft or icrosoft instead -z            : display tokens with dzen2
  -X EXE ARG .. : display tokens with dzen2 / another program
                  EXE is started and piped to, with all following arguments